 Described by the American Kennel Club as alert, curious, and pleasant, the ACD will make a loyal, protective, and obedient companion for an owner who is willing to accommodate this breed's high energy levels and constant need for mental stimulation.
 They should not be left alone for long periods of time.

-With any dog it is crucial for an owner to establish himself or herself as the boss from the get-go, but it is especially important for owners of this highly intelligent breed.
-The average lifespan of the ACD is 12-16 years and general health problems include hip dysplasia.
+With any dog it is crucial for an owner to establish himself or herself as the boss from the get-go, but consistent dog training is especially important for owners of this highly intelligent breed.
+Early socialization is also important and can set puppies up for a happy, peaceful life with their families.
+The average lifespan of the ACD is 12-16 years and general health problems include elbow dysplasia and hip dysplasia.

 Hover over the image for more information.